GSA/digitalgov.gov/content/communities/artificial-intelligence.md

 url: /communities/artificial-intelligence/
 uid: artificial-intelligence
 date: 2019-10-30 12:00:00 -0400
-title: "Artificial Intelligence Community"
+title: "Artificial Intelligence Community of Practice"
-summary: "Uniting public service managers in evaluating and building smart automation solutions."
+summary: "Supporting and coordinating the use of artificial intelligence technologies in federal agencies."

 ---

-Next generation digital public services are powered by government data and artificial intelligence like chatbots and smart forms.
-The intelligent automation of programs helps make our public services more open, responsive, informative, and accessible for the American people.
+When the President signed the [Executive Order 13859, Maintaining American Leadership in Artificial Intelligence](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/), on February 11, 2019, it launched the American AI initiative to promote and protect AI technology and innovation in the United States.

 ## Who we are